evilgeniuscreative/venues/README.md

 - if the venue has been found to exist, there will be an error message saying so.
 - Thank you page follows a successful submission that has been validated did not already exist.
 - Basic non-functional storefront to follow the website concept and for a giggle.
 They will be listings of fake products, and as a stretch goal, if time is permitting, clicking on one will take one user to a detail page for that fake product.
+- Site will be responsive and readable at all device widths down to 500px.

 # Components (and Pages)